 These requirements must be met before the "Vessel Safety Check" decal can be awarded.

 A boat must meet the requirements of the state in which it is being examined.
+In California it includes in 2014+ mussel decal for non-coastal waters.
+1/14

 We do NOT participate in inspections for Quagga/Zebra mussels EXCEPT to provide information!

-• Deck free of hazards and clean bilge:

-The boat must be free from fire hazards, in good overall condition, with bilges reasonably clean and visible hull structure generally sound.
+- Deck free of hazards and clean bilge: - The boat must be free from fire hazards, in good overall condition, with bilges reasonably clean and visible hull structure generally sound.
 The use of automobile parts on boat engines is not acceptable.

 For outboards, the engine horsepower must not exceed that shown on the capacity plate.